 How do I know which policy is right for me?

-Many companies do not offer a choice between six- and 12-month policies, so you will have no need to choose.
-Some companies default to six-month terms while some default to 12-month terms.
-But if you do have a choice, the decision to purchase a six-month vs. 12-month policy will be unique to you.
+Many companies do not offer a choice between six- and 12-month policies, so you will not likely need to choose between two policy lengths within the same company.
+Most companies default to six-month terms or 12-month terms, so choosing a preferred length could mean choosing between different companies.
+But if you do have a choice, the decision to purchase a six-month vs. 12-month policy should be based on your individual needs.
 You may want to weigh the advantages and drawbacks of each one before you make a decision.

 Choosing a six-month policy may be a good option for drivers who have a mostly clean record, with no recent claims or major violations, and do not mind the twice yearly rate review.
 Six-month policies may also be a good choice if you want to have the freedom to cancel your policy more frequently and avoid cancellation fees, if your company charges them.

 In general, insurance agents tend to recommend 12-month policies, if you have a choice, to avoid the risk of twice annual premium increases.
 However, you may want to keep in mind that not everyone qualifies for a 12-month policy.
 Even among companies that offer both terms, some carriers use 12-month terms as a default but offer six-month terms to drivers with poor driving records or poor credit.